alvinj/MacSpeechService/README.md

 Usage
 -----

+Start the Play server from the project's root directory by first running the `play` command:

+    $ play

+Then start the service on port 8080:

+    play> run 8080

-The _postData.sh_ script shows how to call this web service.
+Once it's running, the _postData.sh_ script shows how to call this web service.
 That script looks like this:

     curl \
     --request POST \
-    --data "text=hello%20world&voice=Samantha" \
+    --data "text=hello%2C%20world&voice=Samantha" \
     http://localhost:8080/speak